jay-joshy/allergyguide/content/contribute_guides/research_contribution.md

 Critical appraisal of primary or secondary literature will have two major sections:

 1. A quick and concise need-to-know summary
-2. A more detailed breakdown of the paper
+2. A more detailed breakdown of the paper and assessment of quality of the evidence

 {% end %}